zora-x93/zora-x93.github.io/_posts/2025-01-12-a-case-of-git-merge-conflict.md

 (More explanation can be found in [GitLab's documentation](https://docs.gitlab.com/ee/user/project/merge_requests/methods/))

-After sorting out, now it's very clear that **the fast-forward merges with squashed commits would cause the diverge of the source branches and target branches, if source branch remains after the merge**.
+After sorting out, now it's very clear that **merges with squashed commits would cause the diverge of the source branches and target branches, if source branch remains after the merge**.
 When the source branch is deleted after the merge, usually this method won't cause problem, but in my case, the source branch is a long-living branch, so it's unsuitable to use this merge method.

 # Assumed Causes
 - The original owner of the project used fast-forward merge strategy, without any merge commit.
 They have also configured the project to use ff-only merge method by default.